DeltaLabo/documentation_templates/README.md

 1. Create a new folder for your template, if needed
 1. Create a `README.md` file in your template folder (**DO NOT** modify the one at the repo root) explaining **when** and **how** to use your template
 1. Start development, structuring your work as commits
-   - Try to keep all your work in a single LaTeX file (`.tex`, `.cls`, or `.sty`), that way it's easier for others to import and use.
+   - Try to keep all your work in a single main LaTeX file (`.tex`, `.cls`, or `.sty`), that way it's easier for others to import and use.
    - If you need to use multiple `.tex`, link them together in a single main file.
-   - **IMPORTANT: Give your main file the same name as your folder.**
 1. Test your template by compiling it, and make sure there are no errors
    - If there are warnings, properly explain them in your `README.md` file
    - Commit the test file, named as `test.tex`
-1. Create a `manifest.json` listing all files and assets needed to compile your template
+1. Create a `manifest.json` listing all files and assets needed to compile your template, including the main file itself.
    - Use `../` as many times as necessary when listing dependencies.
    - Set the `publish` parameter to `true` if you want your template to be included in the releases.
 1. Open a pull request once you have completed your changes, and ask someone else to review and merge it